Persistence of Natural Disasters on Children's Health: Evidence from the Great Kanto Earthquake of 1923: Mechanisms

-I next discuss the magnitudes of these relief effects estimated on the height of the primary school boys.
-If I use the average per capita relief expenses in Table~\ref{tab:sum}, the estimates in column (1) of Panel A suggest that the disaster relief for food and shelter might have increased the affected primary school boys' height by $0.13$ cm at ages 9--11 on average.
-Given that the estimated stunting effect on the late primary school boys is just under $0.2$ cm as discussed, this magnitude implies that that disaster relief might have ameliorated more than half of the stunting effects by late primary school ages.\footnote{\setstretch{0.84}This magnitude is considered to be reasonable.
-Average relief expenditure on food for treated people in Chiba prefecture was $3.8$ yen, whereas average expenditure for food in peasant households in September 1926 was $7.7$ yen per family member.
-Although this is the most conservative calculation, it suggests that the relief might have provided nearly half of the monthly food needed.
-In this calculation, the number of family members includes both adults and infants.
-These data are taken from the agricultural household surveys conducted between September 1926 and August 1927.
-Although the details of the sampling method are unavailable, the number of surveyed households was 670 and those households were sampled from nine prefectures across the Japanese archipelago: Yamagata, Saitama, Niigata, Nagano, Aichi, Hyogo, Hiroshima, Ehime, and Fukuoka.
-See Statistical Bureau of the Cabinet (1929 p.~420).} A similar calculation applied to medical treatment indicates that the potential compensating effect is $0.42$ cm, which might have been sufficient to compensate the stunting effects in the worst affected area.\footnote{\setstretch{0.84}The estimates in column (2) of Panel A of Table~\ref{tab:r_main} indicate that the potential stunting effect on the height of the boys born in 1923 in the XTR area was roughly $0.4$ cm if I calculate the interaction effect regardless of the statistical significance.
-As already noted, this effect is largely unchanged if I use the estimates from equation~\ref{eq2}.}
+To investigate what type of disaster relief can ameliorate the adverse effects of the earthquake on children, I decompose relief expenses into three subcategories in columns (2)--(4), suggesting that food, shelter, and medical treatment had positive effects on both height and weight.
+To compare the impacts, I next calculate the magnitudes of these relief effects estimated on the height of the primary school boys.
+The estimate in column (1) of Panel A suggests that a one standard deviation increase in disaster relief (Table~\ref{tab:sum}) might have increased the affected primary school boys' height by approximately $0.07$ ($0.722 \times 0.095$) cm at ages 6--8 on average.
+Given that the estimated stunting effect on the early primary school boys is $0.146$ cm as discussed, this magnitude implies that disaster relief might have ameliorated roughly half of the stunting effects.
+Similar calculations applied to food (column 2), shelter (column 3), and medical treatment (column 4) indicate that the potential compensating effects are approximately $0.07$cm for food, $0.07$cm for shelter, and $0.06$ cm for medical treatment, respectively.\footnote{These magnitudes are considered to be reasonable.
+Average relief expenditure on food for treated people in Chiba prefecture was $3.8$ yen, whereas average expenditure for food in peasant households in September 1926 was $7.7$ yen per family member; Statistical Bureau of the Cabinet, \textit{Kakeich\=osah\=okoku}, p.~420.
+Although this is the most conservative calculation, it suggests that the relief might have provided nearly half of the monthly food needed.} While the magnitude of medical treatment was slightly smaller than that of the other types of relief, this seems to be reasonable given that relief interventions for food and shelter were provided more broadly, whereas medical treatment was only provided to injured people in devastated areas.\footnote{See Panel B of Table~\ref{tab:sum} for the summary statistics.
+One might think, however, that the magnitude of medical treatment had an even larger effect than expected.
+This is because medical treatment, despite its small proportion of total expenses, was used for first aid, which could have rescued parents, thereby reducing the number of orphans in devastated areas (Subsection~\ref{sec:sec22}).}